Tips For Test Day: What To Do 24 Hours Before Your Exam

 As test day dawns, these steps will help you stay focused and confident:

-If you normally skip breakfast, don't force yourself to eat either - just keep your routine.
+If you normally skip breakfast, do not force yourself to eat either - just keep your routine.

 Experiencing technical issues in the middle of the exam is extremely stressful, so ensure everything is in working order before the test begins.

-• Don't be late.
-Even though the SAT is now digital, you must still take them at designated locations, and every year we hear stories of students arriving tragically late.
+Even though the SAT is now digital, you must still take it at designated locations, and every year we hear stories of students arriving tragically late.

-Follow these guidelines and you'll be well-prepared to tackle the Digital SAT with confidence and achieve the results you've worked so hard for.
-Remember, the key is to strike a balance between preparation and self-care to ensure you're in the best shape possible on exam day.
+Follow these guidelines and you will be well-prepared to tackle the Digital SAT with confidence and achieve the results you have worked so hard for.
+Remember, the key is to strike a balance between preparation and self-care to ensure you are in the best shape possible on exam day.